gnns4hri/SocNavGym/README.md

 ## Conventions
 * X-axis points in the direction of zero-angle.
-* The orientation field of the humans and the robot stores the angle between the X-axis of the human/robot and the X-axis of the ground frame.
+* The orientation of the entities the angle between the X-axis of the entity and the X-axis of the ground frame.
+* Origin is at the center of the room

 ## Observation Space
 The observation returned when ```env.step(action)``` is called, consists of the following (all in the<b> robot frame</b> unless you're using the [`WorldFrameObservations`](https://github.com/gnns4hri/SocNavGym#wrappers) wrapper):